joseph-i/joseph-i/README.md

 🛠️ **Thrived** in sole engineer roles, taking on more responsibility than most
 💰 **Passionate** about cost optimization and being resource-responsible
 📝 **Strong focus** on documentation & clear communication
-🤖 I **responsibly use AI tools** when they save time — but all my code and writing here is my own ✍️
 📚 **Always learning** & exploring new tools, automation, and innovative approaches

 ---